darixsamani/annual_report/README.md

 ## Annual Report

-the objectives of this project, is to retrieve all annual report documents on a given website
+The purpose of this project is to extract all the available annual report files from a particular website.
+The project aims to retrieve these documents systematically and comprehensively, ensuring that no report is missed.
+The extracted reports will be stored in a structured format for further analysis and processing.
+The final output will be a complete and accurate collection of all the annual reports available on the website.

 ## How to Install